Nothing sets a bathroom apart like a custom glass shower enclosure.

 Before tempering, your manufacturer can upgrade the appearance of clear glass via other glass fabrication techniques, such as:

-For those wanting to eliminate color from shower enclosure glass, look no further than low-iron glass.
+Look no further than low-iron glass for those wanting to eliminate color from shower enclosure glass.

 Unlike clear glass, low-iron glass is virtually colorless.
 The only colors you’ll notice in this glass are those it picks up along its edges from the surrounding environment, e.g. the hues of wall tiles.
 In other words, because of its proximity to other elements of a bathroom with color, you will notice some color along a low-iron glass piece’s periphery.